cbpalumbi/cbpalumbi/README.md

 ### 2️⃣ DevFlow.ai: Natural Language-Powered Unity Build Automation

-An AI-powered **multi-agent orchestration system** (built with Google ADK/Gemini) that allows game developers and artists to trigger complex tasks—like builds, asset previews, and Git operations—via simple natural language prompts.
+An AI-powered **multi-agent orchestration system** (built with Google ADK/Gemini) that allows game developers and artists to trigger complex tasks—like builds, asset previews, and Git operations, all via simple natural language prompts.
 It automates manual Git/Unity Editor configs and remote cloud ops, letting you focus on the creative.

-*Example: "Build the latest version of the game on main."*
+*Prompt Example: "Build the latest version of the game on main."*

 [Watch Walkthrough](https://www.youtube.com/watch?v=frQN-aOUpBk) <br>
 [See The Code](https://github.com/cbpalumbi/unity-build-agent)